Professional wrestling weight classes: United Kingdom

 The 1947 Admiral-Lord Mountevans rules set out seven weight divisions with maximum weight limits and called for champions to be crowned of each limit: Lightweight: 11st (154 lb), Welterweight 11st 11 lb (165 lb), Middleweight 12st 8 lb (176 lb), Heavy Middleweight 13st 5 lb (187 lb), Light Heavyweight 14st 2 lb (198 lb), Mid-Heavyweight 14st 13 lb (209 lb) and Heavyweight for all weights upwards of 15st (210 lb).

+The system has survived into the 21st century among traditional style British promotions.
+Since 2000 there has so far been at least one new champion crowned in all seven weight divisions and one new British champion in all divisions except Heavy Middleweight (vacant since 1996).

 An earlier system of weight classes with different levels and more divisions existed under the 1930 All-In rules.
 Many "American style"/"New School" promotions follow the example of modern US promotions of having a Cruiserweight/Junior Heavyweight/etc division alongside primarily Heavyweight competition.